This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 Our response: Your boundaries and comfort matter.

 Is watching porn cheating on your partner?
 It’s not an easy question, and everyone has their own opinion based on their own personal experiences with porn.
 But are there any concrete answers?
-The answer is, not exactly.
-There is not one objective answer to this complicated question because every couple is different, has unique standards, and has its own set of boundaries.
+The answer is not exactly.
+There isn’t one objective answer to this complicated question.
+Every couple is different.
+Each couple has unique standards and boundaries.
 And that’s the point—your boundaries and the boundaries of your partner matter.
 Communicating your boundaries is an important aspect of any healthy relationship.
 If you are uncomfortable with porn in your relationship, that is perfectly valid.
-Ultimately it’s up to you and your partner to decide what is best for your relationship.
+Ultimately, it’s up to you and your partner to decide what is best for your relationship.

 The best thing you can do if you’re wondering whether your significant other feels the same about porn being equal to cheating is to have a clear, honest conversation and agree on something together.